therealbstern/apcupsd/doc/manual/manual.rst

 card.
 The remaining sections describe configuration of the APCUPSD to communicate using SNMP Protocol.

-The Simple Network Management Protocol provides an interface to connect to remote devices through the network. apcupsd is now capable of using the SNMP interface of an SNMP-enabled UPS to communicate with an UPS.
-Currently apcupsd supports only APC's PowerNet MIB.
 To enable the SNMP support it is enough to configure the correct device in your apcupsd.conf configuration file.
 The directive needed for this configuration is:

 ::

-    DEVICE 192.168.100.2:161:APC:private
+    DEVICE <host>:<port>:<vendor>:<community>

-Where the directive is made by four parts:
+...where the directive is made by four parts.
+All but the first may be omitted completely or left empty to accept the default.

-- ``host``: IP address of the remote UPS
+- *host*: IP address or DNS hostname of the UPS (required)
-- ``port``: Remote SNMP port, normally 161
+- *port*: Remote SNMP port (optional, default: 161)
-- ``vendor``: Kind of remote SNMP agent: "APC" for APC's PowerNet MIB, "APC_NOTRAP" for the PowerNet MIB with SNMP trap catching disabled.
-(Note that
-   APC_NOTRAP is only accepted by apcupsd-3.12.0 and higher.
-See below for trap catching details.)
-- ``community``: The read-write community string, usually "private"

-If more than one server is connected to the UPS the following configuration types still apply to SNMP enable UPS. (see `Choosing a Configuration Type`_).
-A NIS Server/Client (Master/Slave) configuration with multiple servers is still applicable.
+- *vendor*: The type of SNMP MIB available on the UPS (optional, default: autodetect).
+Allowable choices for vendor are:

+  - APC   : APC PowerNet MIB, used on most APC brand UPSes
+  - RFC   : RFC1628 MIB, used by some non-APC UPSes
+  - MGE   : MGE MIB, used by many MGE brand UPSes
+  - blank : Autodetect

+  Append "_NOTRAP" to the vendor name to disable SNMP trap catching (ex: "APC_NOTRAP").
+See `SNMP Trap Catching`_.
+- *community*: The read-write community string, usually "private".
+You can specify a read-only community string, usually "public", if you do not require killpower support.
+If the community string is omitted, apcupsd will attempt to autotedect by trying "private" and "public".
+  (optional, default: autodetect).

+A NIS Server/Client (Master/Slave) configuration
+with multiple servers is still applicable.
 However, an alternative configuration is possible with an SNMP enabled UPS.
 In this arrangement, all connected servers will be configured as a standalone server.
 Each will independently communicate to the UPS.
 One (primary) server will be chosen to